Vantaa: History and etymology of nomenclature

 Colonists arriving from Sweden in the 14th century settled in the area what is now Vantaa and named the river in the area as Helsingå or Helsingaa.
 The etymology of this name is not known for sure, but according to an old tradition it probably comes from colonists who originally arrived at the Hälsingland area in Sweden.

 The same river has also been known as the river Vantaa (Vanda å in Swedish).
 Unlike the name Helsingaa, the name Vantaa comes from the Finnish-speaking Tavastian inhabitants upstream of the river.
 There is a village named Vantaa near the source of the river, at the area which now belongs to the city of Riihimäki.
 According to a theory, the name comes from the Finnish words vanan taka, where vana means a riverbed and so Vantaa (possibly originally spelled "Vanantaa") means a place behind a riverbed.
 Only later did the name also came to use also downstream and replace the old name Helsingaa.

 The Vanhankaupunginkoski rapids at the mouth of the river Vantaa were originally known as Helsinge fors ("Helsinki rapids"), which also gave the name Helsingfors to the city founded along the rapids.

 The Vantaa blast furnace founded at the shore of the Vantaankoski rapids in 1837 gave the name "Vantaa" to its entire environment.

 By the new municipal law in 1865 the Finnish name of the municipality became Helsingin maalaiskunta ("the rural municipality of Helsinki"), when the concept of sockens in Finland was discontinued.
 The Swedish name remained as Helsinge, in contrast to Helsingfors, the Swedish name for Helsinki proper.
 When Helsingin maalaiskunta became a market town in 1972, proposed new names included Helsingin kauppala, Helsinginjoen kauppala and Vantaanjoen kauppala.
 The accepted name was Vantaan kauppala after the river Vantaa.
 Two years later Vantaa received city rights.

 Geography

 Location

 Vantaa is located in southern Finland, in the region of Uusimaa and the Helsinki sub-region.
 It is separated from the Gulf of Finland by Helsinki.
 Prior to the abolition of Finnish provinces in 2009, Vantaa was a part of the Southern Finland Province.

 The city borders Helsinki, the Finnish capital, which is to the south and southwest.
 Other neighbouring municipalities are Espoo to the west; Nurmijärvi, Kerava, and Tuusula to the north; and Sipoo to the east.
-Vantaa is a part of the Finnish Capital Region, which is the inner core of the Greater Helsinki metropolitan area.
+Vantaa is a part of the Finnish Capital Region, which is the inner core of the Helsinki capital region.